pierrepeterlongo/back_to_sequences/paper/paper.md

 potentially its reverse complement.
 Finally, these tools do not easily provide the number of occurrences or occurrence positions of each of the searched patterns when there are many.

-# Method and features

-`back_to_sequences` is written in `rust`.
-It uses the native HashMap for storing the searched $k$-mer set, with alternative aHash [@zhao2020ahash] hash function.
-Depending on the user choice, the original or the canonical version of each $k$-mer from the "reference-$k$-mers" set is indexed.
-The source code is unit-tested and functionally tested using tools from the Rust community.

-At query time, given a sequence $s$ from $\mathcal{S}$, all its $k$-mers are extracted and queried.
-Depending on the user's choice, the canonical or the original representation of each $k$-mer from the reference set is indexed.
-Again, depending on the user's choice, for each queried
-$k$-mer, the original version, its reverse complement, or its canonical representation is queried.
-If the queried $k$-mer belongs to the index, its number of occurrences is increased.
-The number of $k$-mers extracted from the sequence $s$ that have a match with the index is output together with the original sequence.
-As an option, in addition to only counting the number of occurrences of each $k$-mer from $\mathcal{K}$ in
-$\mathcal{S}$, `back_to_sequences` enables to also record their occurrence positions and orientation and to output this information.
-Sequences are queried in parallel.

-A minimal and a maximal threshold can be fixed by the user.
-A queried sequence is output only if its percentage of $k$-mers that belong to the searched $k$-mers is strictly higher than the minimal threshold and lower or equal to the maximal threshold.
-While the minimal threshold enables to focus on sequences that are similar enough with a set of
-$k$-mers, the maximal threshold offers for instance a way to remove contaminated sequences.

-The sequences to be queried can be provided as a fasta or fastq file (gzipped or not).
-They can also be read directly from the standard input (*stdin*).
-This offers the may to stream sequences as they arrive, for instance when they are obtained during an Oxford Nanopore sequencing process.

-The output format of queried sequences respects the input format: if the input is in fasta (resp. fastq), the output is in fasta (resp. fastq).

 # Conclusion